pouryafard75/refactoringminer-astdiff-bot/README.md

 ## Features

 - Executes RefactoringMiner to generate an AST Diff for any commit or pull request.
-- Uploads the diff results as a `.zip` artifact.
+- Generates the webdiff artifact.
-- Uploads the screenshots of the diff
+- Generates AST Diff screenshots.
 - Easy to integrate into your GitHub workflows.

 ## Usage